microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_vm_extension_customscript_arm/_index.md

     }
     ```

-    > **Note**: It is optional but highly recommended to scope the SP to a specific [Azure subscription and resource group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest).
+    > **Note: It is optional but highly recommended to scope the SP to a specific [Azure subscription and resource group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest).**

 * In order to demonstrate the custom script extension, we will use the below Linux and Windows scripts.
   * [*Linux*](https://github.com/microsoft/azure_arc/blob/main/azure_arc_servers_jumpstart/scripts/custom_script_linux.sh): The script will modify the message of the day (MOTD) on the operating system.